AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 <table>
  <thead>
   <tr>
-   <th> <strong>Snowflake FDA connector</strong><br /> </th>
+   <th> <strong>Snowflake FDA Connector</strong><br /> </th>
   </tr>
  </thead>
  <tbody>
   <tr>
    <td> <p>Snowflake is a fully managed cloud data warehouse built to scale on both storage and compute level.
 With this new connector, Adobe Campaign can now leverage the power of Snowflake to perform Big Data Segmentation.
-In addition to on-premise customers, this connector is also available to hosted customers.</p>
+This connector is available to all customers, including hosted by Adobe.</p>
     <p>For more information, refer to the <a href="../../platform/using/specific-configuration-database.md#configure-access-to-snowflake">detailed documentation</a>.</p>
    </td>
   </tr>